 "Clinicians are often faced with the complexity of clinical care," the authors write.
 "This article helps to reduce the complex decisions into a stepwise, guided format for achieving optimal heart failure management."

-Clinical Topics: Geriatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Valvular Heart Disease, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Mitral Regurgitation
+Clinical Topics: Cardiovascular Care Team, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Valvular Heart Disease, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Mitral Regurgitation

-Keywords: Patient Compliance, Biological Markers, Delivery of Health Care, Integrated, Delivery of Health Care, Organization and Administration, Comorbidity, Heart Failure, Drug Therapy, Costs and Cost Analysis, Echocardiography, Geriatrics, Frail Elderly, Guideline, Therapeutics, Hemodynamics, Hospices, Diagnostic Imaging, Mitral Valve Insufficiency, Pharmacology, Palliative Care, Referral and Consultation
+Keywords: Patient Compliance, Biomarkers, Delivery of Health Care, Integrated, Delivery of Health Care, Organization and Administration, Comorbidity, Heart Failure, Drug Therapy, Costs and Cost Analysis, Echocardiography, Geriatrics, Frail Elderly, Guideline, Therapeutics, Hemodynamics, Hospices, Diagnostic Imaging, Mitral Valve Insufficiency, Pharmacology, Palliative Care, Referral and Consultation

 < Back to Listings